 You cannot do live sessions from the mobile app.
 To start a session you must be on the website but you can do it from a mobile browser on your phone.
 Go to your Schedule tab and click on your client’s name just before the appointment time.
 This will take you direct to their message room.
 Under their profile pick click on Session and follow the prompts.
 Wait for them to join you.

 Our research has shown that the more a client is engaged during the free trial, the more likely they are to perceive the value in therapy and activate a subscription.
 That said, some clients will only send 1 or 2 messages and then disappear.
 For this reason we ask that counselors engage in at least 4 message exchanges with their clients during the free trial in order to earn compensation.
 A message exchange consists of 1 message received from the client and 1 reply sent by the counselor.
 The counting of message exchanges begins when your client sends their first message.
 The initial automatic message sent when a counselor accepts a client does not count toward an exchange.

 Here’s an example:

 A counselor see’s a new client in the potential folder and determines to accept them.
-They send their initial welcome message.
+The automatic introduction message is sent.
 Within minutes the client sends their first message (this begins the count) and the counselor replies.
 This is the first message exchange.
 Later that same day the client writes again and the counselor replies.
 This is the second message exchange.
 Later still on the same day, the client writes a third time and the counselor replies.
 This is the third message exchange.
 The counselor ends their work for the day.
 The next morning they check their message to see the client wrote again the previous evening.
 The counselor sends a reply.
 This the the fourth message exchange.
-The counselor has now earned compensation for the trial week even if that client determines not to continue beyond that point.
+The counselor has now earned compensation for the trial week even if that client determines not to continue therapy beyond that point.